Support for children with sensory impairment

 Informed Families can help you to search for childminders, pre-schools and playgroups near to where you live.
 You may also be eligible for free childcare via the Terrific Twos if your child receives the Disability Living Allowance or they have a Statement of Special Educational Need or an Education, Health and Care Plan.

 Some specialist schools provide training for parents in British Sign Language at no cost.

-Children and Young People who have a hearing impairment and attend an Enfield School have access to a specialist speech and language therapist to support deaf children through the Sensory Support Service (PDF).
+Children and young people who have a hearing impairment and attend an Enfield School have access to a specialist speech and language therapist to support deaf children through the Sensory Support Service (PDF, 115.63 KB).
 The service provides information, advice and support about educational management and all aspects of hearing impairment.
 This could include language and communication, listening equipment and social and emotional wellbeing.

 They work closely with babies, children, young people, families, carers, staff in educational settings, and key professionals in the NHS and social care.
 The support offered ranges from weekly to occasional visits throughout the year.
 The team offers visits to pre-school children and their families or carers at home, their local children's centre or another place of their choice.

 All primary, special and secondary schools in Enfield have an allocated advisory teacher who will meet regularly with the SENCo to manage a caseload of identified children.
 Parents can access support by contacting the service or asking the SENCo in their child's setting to contact us.

 The service uses the National Sensory Impairment Partnership to decide on initial support levels for each individual family.
 The level of support is reviewed and adjusted regularly in consultation with the advisory teacher of the deaf, families, carers and other professionals.

 For more information, email email@example.com or contact them on 020 8489 8338.